jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     copier copy --trust https://github.com/jupyterlab/extension-template .
     ```

-    Be sure to select "kind": `frontend-and-server`!
+    Please input:

+    * Kind: `frontend-and-server`
+    * Javascript package name: `jupytercon2025-extension-workshop`

-    Everything else can be left as default.
+    Everything else can be left as default if you prefer.

     ![A demo of instantiating an extension project from the official template](../assets/images/init-from-template.gif)